Eco-Friendly vs Sustainable: What's the Difference?

 Sustainable products must deliver benefits across all three pillars.

-A bamboo toothbrush that's environmentally friendly but made with exploitative labor practices isn't fully sustainable.
+For example, a bamboo toothbrush may be environmentally friendly, but it isn't fully sustainable if the company that made it used exploitative labor practices.
 Similarly, a solar panel that's environmentally beneficial but breaks after two years lacks economic sustainability.

 Here are some examples of factors that would indicate that a product is sustainable.